 In the code chunk above, we added one argument to the aes() function: the color argument.
 We can use this parameter if we want the lines of the violin plot to be different for the different groups (i.e., of different colors).
 Here is the resulting plot:

 In the following example, we will also fill the violin plot.
-This is easy, as you will see, and we use the fill parameter.
+As you will see, this is easy, and we use the fill parameter.

 How to Fill a Violin Plot in R

-Here is how you can change the color (or fill) a violin plot in R:
+Here is how you can change the color (or fill) of a violin plot in R:

 p <- ggplot(df, aes(TrialType, RT, fill = TrialType)) p + geom_violin() + geom_boxplot(width = .2)Code language: HTML, XML (xml)